aerian-studios/eslint-config/packages/eslint-config-react/README.md

 # @aerian/eslint-config-react

 This is a sharable ESLint config for React.
-It supports TypeScript and JavaScript.
+If you're using TypeScript, add `@aerian/eslint-config-typescript` too.

 If you're not using React, try `@aerian/eslint-config` instead.
 If you're using Preact, try `@aerian/eslint-config-preact`